mre/envy/README.md

 * Only supports zsh for now.
 * Only tested on macOS.
 Should also work on Linux and Windows, though.
 * Does not unset variables when you leave a directory.
 * Developing this for myself.
-Thus, this project won't be very actively
+Thus, this project won't be worked on very actively.

 [direnv]: https://direnv.net/